omidbabaeigithub/bash/supervisor/README.md

 ## Directories

-  - `config`: include config.json which contains variables such as
+\n  - `config`: include config.json which contains variables such as
         - `SERVICE_NAME`: Name of the process or service to be monitored and is located in `service` directory
         - `CHECK_INTERVAL`: Checking interval in seconds
         - `BACKOFF_NUM`: Number of tries before backing off